JavaScript is required

 Pick a TV show in your target language and commit to it.
 Start with a subtitle setup that works for your level.
 Complete beginners might need subtitles in their native language at first.
 As you improve, switch to subtitles in the target language.
 Eventually, you'll want to go subtitle-free.

 The key is consistency.
 Watching 30 minutes every single day beats binge-watching for 5 hours once a week.
-Your brain needs regular exposure to lock in patterns and vocabulary.
+Your brain needs regular exposure to lock in patterns and vocabulary in the new language.

 Choose content you actually enjoy.
 If you hate romance dramas, don't force yourself to watch them just because they're in your target language.
 Find crime shows, comedies, documentaries, whatever keeps you engaged.

 Podcasts are perfect for immersion because you can listen while doing other things.
-Walking, cooking, commuting, exercising, all of these become language learning time.
+Walking, cooking, commuting, exercising, all of these become time for learning a new language.

 For beginners, look for podcasts specifically made for language learners.
 These use simpler vocabulary and speak more slowly.
 As you advance, switch to podcasts made for native speakers.
 News podcasts are great because they cover current events, giving you cultural context along with language practice.